 Hire DevOps Engineers

 The DevOps talent market is tight.
 Experienced engineers with Kubernetes production experience, IaC proficiency, and cloud security knowledge are heavily recruited and rarely available on passive job boards.
-Building a sourcing pipeline proactively and moving quickly on strong candidates is essential — the average time from first contact to offer acceptance for a senior DevOps hire is 8–14 weeks.
+Building a sourcing pipeline proactively and moving quickly on strong candidates is essential, the time from first contact to offer acceptance for a senior DevOps hire can easily stretch across months, especially once notice periods and competing offers are factored in.

 Specify Cloud Platform and Scale - "DevOps" Alone is Too Broad